OBS-Diff: Accurate Pruning For Diffusion Models in One-Shot: Introduction

 Recent advances in text-to-image generation have been largely driven by large-scale diffusion models \citep{rombach2022high, ramesh2022hierarchical, xie2024sana}.
 These models, such as the Stable Diffusion 3 and 3.5 series \citep{esser2024scaling}, are capable of producing stunning images from textual prompts, revolutionizing fields from digital art to content creation.
 However, their massive parameter counts—often in the billions (e.g., 8B in Stable Diffusion 3.5-Large)—create prohibitive computational and memory demands, severely limiting their broader accessibility.

 To improve the efficiency of the diffusion models, multiple research avenues have been proposed.
-A significant area of research is dedicated to expediting the sampling process by reducing the required denoising steps \citep{songdenoising,lu2022dpm} or knowledge distillation \citep{salimans2022progressive, sauer2024adversarial}.
+One major line of work focuses on accelerating the sampling process by reducing the number of denoising steps \citep{songdenoising,lu2022dpm,wang2025improved} or knowledge distillation \citep{salimans2022progressive, sauer2024adversarial}.
 Orthogonal to these efforts, model compression aims to reduce the intrinsic computational and memory footprint of the model itself.
 This category includes methods like quantization \citep{he2023ptqd,li2023q,shang2023post, lisvdquant} and pruning, which is the primary focus of our work.

 Pruning \citep{han2015learning,han2016deep,wang2021neural,fang2023depgraph,feng2024oracle} is an effective way to reduce the computational and memory costs of deep neural networks.
 However, the rapid evolution of diffusion models underscores the severe limitations of existing pruning techniques.
 Current methods often lack generality \citep{fang2305structural,li2023snapfusion,kim2024bk}, as they are typically tailored to specific architectures like the U-Net and are not easily adapted to large-scale, text-to-image diffusion models with diverse structures (e.g., Multimodal Diffusion Transformer).
 Moreover, the efficiency gains from pruning are frequently undermined by computationally expensive requirements, such as the need for gradient information during pruning \citep{fang2305structural, zhang2024effortless} or a costly post-pruning fine-tuning stage.
 Furthermore, unstructured and semi-structured pruning remains largely unexplored for large-scale text-to-image diffusion models.
 All of these motivate our central research question: \textbf{Can we develop a general and training-free pruning framework capable of pruning diffusion models with diverse architectures and supporting multiple pruning granularities in a one-shot manner?}